jhonathanssegura/jhonathanssegura/README.md

 # Hello there!
 Welcome to my profile.

-I’m a technical professional with 6 years of experience as a backend software engineer, I’m excited to learn about the latest technologies to reinvent, build, optimize, integrate and automate solutions.
+I'm a technical professional with more than six years of experience developing applications using Python, Java and Golang.
+Throughout my career, I have worked in a wide variety of projects that have ranged from web application development to complex backend solutions and scalable.
 My experience has focused mainly on sectors related to retail, ecommerce and banking.
-The developments have been mainly monoliths or microservices with REST APIs.
+The developments have mainly been monoliths or microservices with REST API.

 ## Programming Languages